 I spent years asking myself, why is it that some of us who aspire to be allies for social justice are effective in working against oppression, while others ultimately serve to perpetuate systems of oppression despite our best intentions?
 Then I began asking myself, why is it that I am sometimes effective and at other times perpetuate systems of oppression despite my own good intentions?
 This led to a conceptual framework of Aspiring Ally Identity Development which was published in the NASPA Journal in 2007.
+This work on aspiring allyship is widely recognized and referenced the Southern Poverty Law Center and Teaching Tolerance and has been integrated as a cornerstone for the leadership and diversity training programs implemented by corporations including Microsoft and Price Waterhouse Cooper.
 This post includes a brief description of aspiring ally identity development (AAID) from this article with my own experiences operating from each status related specifically to issues of men’s gender based violence.

 Although not everyone uses the same definition, for the the purposes here, I use “allies” as members of social groups who experience privilege (e. g., men, Whites, and heterosexuals), who work toward a more just and equitable society by working against systems of oppression such as racism, classism, sexism, gendersim, heterosexism, and religious oppression.
 The way some of us who aspire to be allies inadvertently and often unconsciously reinforce oppressive systems illustrates why self-identifying as an ally can be problematic and why the most credible naming of allies is done by those who experience oppression.